 Every year the GATE examination is organized by one of the IITs located at various parts of India and the IISc (Indian Institute of Science).
 These IITs are IIT Bombay, IIT Guwahati, IIT Kharagpur, IIT Madras, IIT Roorkee, IIT Delhi, and IIT Kanpur.
-For the year 2023, IIT Kanpur is the one who is going to organize the exams.
-So all the relevant information that one needs to know about the date, eligibility, or exam pattern is available on the examination is available on the IIT Kanpur website.
+For the year 2024, Indian Institute of Science, Bangalore (IISc) is the one who is going to organize the exams.
+So all the relevant information that one needs to know about the date, eligibility, or exam pattern is available on the examination is available on the IIT Bombay’s website.

 In order to be eligible to appear in the GATE examination, a candidate should have some academic and personal credentials.
-According to the eligibility criteria released by IIT Kanpur who is organizing the GATE exams for the year of 2023, the eligibility criteria of the GATE exams for the year of 2023 includes
+According to the eligibility criteria released by Indian Institute of Science, Bangalore (IISc) who is organizing the GATE exams for the year of 2024, the eligibility criteria of the GATE exams for the year of 2024 includes

 This year an extra subject has also been added to the list of GATE papers, Humanities and Social Sciences.
 This will allow the students who are pursuing a degree in the humanities background to also appear on the examination.